simbadSid/cubeRemapper_perfBenchmark/README.md

 >make runAllBenchmark </br>

 Then the results might be ploted through different graphical representations using the command </br>
 >make plotPointCompare </br>
 >make plotPoint </br>

+To plot some previous performance results (obtaines on the HPC Intel Xeon CPU E5-2680 v3 @ 2.50GHz), you can run the command </br>
+>make plotPointCompareArchive

+An HMI will allow you to choose among different archives that we obtained.

 ## The custom pthread wrapper
 TODO